FCS-analysis/PyCorrFit/README.md

 This repository contains the source scripts of PyCorrFit.
 The Python language enables the program to be run on many different platforms.
 If you do not want to install Python on your system, checkout http://fcstools.dyndns.org/pycorrfit or the [download section](https://github.com/paulmueller/PyCorrFit/downloads) for pre-compiled binaries.
-If you want to compile the sources for your own system using [PyInstaller](http://www.pyinstaller.org), take a look at [README_PyInstaller.mdm](https://github.com/paulmueller/PyCorrFit/blob/master/README_PyInstaller.md).
+If you want to compile the sources for your own system using [PyInstaller](http://www.pyinstaller.org), take a look at [Pyinstaller readme](https://github.com/paulmueller/PyCorrFit/blob/master/pyinstaller-howto/README.md).

 To run PyCorrFit from source, download the contents of this repository, install the necessary modules (see below), and execute